 The contractor must be licensed, bonded, and insured.
 This information will be confirmed—you cannot just take someone’s word on this.
 There is far too much risk associated with going any other route.
 The homeowner will end up holding the bag if the project does not meet code, if a worker is injured on the homeowner’s property, etc. The homeowner will also assume liability for payment to subcontractors.
-It may be tempting to hire someone who is unlicensed but comes highly recommend—but the potential pitfalls far outweigh any cost savings.
+It may be tempting to hire someone who is unlicensed but comes highly recommended—but the potential pitfalls far outweigh any cost savings.
 Maryland’s Department of Labor provides a home improvement public query that enables members of the general public to check to ensure that a prospective contractor has an active license.
 The state of Maryland requires that only Maryland Home Improvement Commission (MHIC) licensed contractors enter into contracts with homeowners to perform home improvement work.

 We must be provided with references for the contractor if it is someone with whom we are not familiar, and we will call those references.
 We will be asking the following questions of the references and more: